chonkye/AlysonLalataENC4265Website/manual.md

   <img src= "EAinstall.png" alt = "EA APP THE SIMS 4 INSTALL PAGE">
 </p>
 <p style="text-align:center;"> FIGURE 2 "EA APP THE SIMS 4 INSTALL PAGE" (HTTPS://WWW.WIKIHOW.COM/INSTALL-THE-SIMS-4) ACCESSED 14 APR.
 25. </p>
-6. Select the drive you want to install the game.
+5. Select the drive you want to install the game.
-7. Press **Next**
+6. Press **Next**
-8. The "Terms of Play Window” will appear, press **Download** to install the game to your device
+7. The "Terms of Play Window” will appear, press **Download** to install the game to your device The Sims 4 has now been downloaded on to the Windows device through the EA app.

 ### Installing The Sims 4 via Steam
 1. Open the Steam app on your device and log in.